sst/guide/_chapters/configure-the-aws-cli.md

 layout: post
 title: Configure the AWS CLI
 date: 2016-12-26 00:00:00
+description: Tutorial on how to configure the AWS CLI for your AWS account.
 ---

 To make it easier to work with a lot of the AWS services, we are going to use the [AWS CLI](https://aws.amazon.com/cli/).